 Whether your patio is made from concrete or stone, it will be porous.
 The liquid will be soaked up by the stone and create a rather nice environment for the bacteria to grow – not what you want!
 It is this bacteria that causes the smell which needs to be treated.

-The simple answer is Enzyme Cleaners.
-These brilliant cleaners use “good” bacteria to break down wastes, therefore removing the odour.
+The simple answer is Pet Enzyme Cleaners.
+These brilliant cleaners use “good” bacteria to break down waste.
+As dog urine dries, it creates uric acid crystals which causes the smell and these crystals cannot be broken down by water alone.

 There are many enzyme cleaners on the market, each containing different enzymes that make them effective against different waste.
 For example, there are enzyme cleaners for clearing up dog and cat pee smells and there are general household enzyme cleaners that attack fats and grease.